The Cognitive Contradictions That Shape Who Runs the Household

 Allison Daminger is an assistant professor of sociology at University of Wisconsin-Madison, where she studies the ways gender continues to shape individuals' experiences at home and at work.
-She received her Ph.D. in sociology and social policy from Harvard University in 2022 and is currently writing a book about cognitive labor in family life, under contract with Princeton University Press.
+Allison's first book, What's on Her Mind: The Mental Workload of Family Life, was published in 2025 by Princeton University Press.

 In this award-winning personal essay, sociologist Allison Daminger reflects on how her research on the division of household “cognitive labor” influences the decisions she makes in her own relationship.